 The spinal column is an exquisitely complex structure that functions remarkably well under at times strenuous conditions.
 Unfortunately injuries, changes due to aging, congenital anomalies or poor posture can lead to disabling pain.

-Our Orthopedic Surgeons, Clinicians, Chiropractic Physicians and Physical Therapists are all experienced in the diagnosis and non-surgical treatment of many causes of neck and back pain.
+Our Orthopedic Surgeons, Clinicians and Physical Therapists are all experienced in the diagnosis and non-surgical treatment of many causes of neck and back pain.

 WHEN TO SEE A PHYSICIAN